FatsackFails/fatsackfails/src/site/posts/this-used-to-be-a-person-fallout-robobrain.md

   atrocity of science that is the Robobrain.
 teaser: The Vault Dweller discovers a dark secret
 seo_title: This Used to be a Person - Fallout Fanfic
-seo_desc: a short fiction set in the world of Fallout about discovering the atrocity of science that is the Robobrain.
+seo_desc: A short fiction set in the world of Fallout about discovering the atrocity of science that is the Robobrain.
 ---
 The Vault Dweller steps into the hallway of the ancient abandoned science facility.
 The stab of sharp footsteps sting their ears, echoing throughout the halls and bouncing off grimy scientific apparatuses untouched since before the bombs dropped.

 Taking in the scene before them, the Vault Dweller begins to reminisce of stories told to them by their elders: stories before the war.
 Before the vaults.
 Before they left home.
 Before the rad storms, the bullet rationing, the desperate hungry look in someone's eyes that says this will be a fight to the death.

 This was a place of learning.
 This was a place of science.
-Where the county's intellectual elite used the knowledge and technology of those that came before them to edge an inkling further beyond humanity's limitations.
+Where the country's intellectual elite used the knowledge and technology of those that came before them to edge an inkling further beyond humanity's limitations.
 One step away from the primitive, barbaric human nature and one step towards enlightenment.
 This was a place where pre-war knowledge and progress could have altered history, diverging into a less destructive future.

 Now it's a place to scavenge for supplies and get away from the harsh wasteland sun.
 One step forward, two steps back.
 The Vault Dweller searches methodically room by room, checking overturned desks and rotted open lockers for something, ANYTHING, that will help them survive another day.
 One room at the end of the hallway offers potential respite.
 Among the trash and debris within lies a pile of human remains.
 Scraps of cloth hint that these people were once scientists.
 It appears like they were brought into the room, placed on their knees, and shot in the head execution style.
 The once sterilized floors still look fairly decent, even after all this time, save for the half dozen large discolored stains surrounding the fractured skulls.